 We do not automatically deny applicants based on sex offender registry that is the result of an adult criminal conviction.
 Rather, consideration is based on the nature of the offense and time passed since the date of final disposition.
 Supplemental information can be provided to the landlord by the applicant, or produced on behalf of the applicant, with respect to the applicant’s rehabilitation and/or good conduct.
 Supplemental information may include, but is not limited to: conviction information; certification of rehabilitation; written or oral statements by the applicant, past or present employer(s), current and prior landlord(s), members of the judiciary or law enforcement, parole officer, member of clergy, counselor or therapists, social workers or similar person(s).

 GROUNDS FOR DENIAL WILL RESULT FROM THE FOLLOWING ON ALL APPLICANTS:

 Verified unpaid eviction appearing on credit report or confirmed with landlord.

 Unpaid rental collection and/or judgment verified on credit report.

 Balance owing to landlord that will result in collection filing.

 3 or more notices and/or late payments and/or NSF checks and/or noise complaints within a 6 month rental period (current or previous).

 Harassment or threatening behavior toward the management staff during the screening process.

 Valid (current) photo identification will be required of all applicants.

-Consider this statement as notification that we do not accept a comprehensive reusable tenant screening report, as defined by RCW 59.18.257.
+This community does not accept a comprehensive reusable tenant screening report, as defined by RCW 59.18.257.